arckadious/fizzbuzz/README.md

 ### Applicative logs

-Fizzbuzz API use a logger middleware, which send requests and responses to a MySQL Database.
+Fizzbuzz API uses a logger middleware, which send requests and responses to a MySQL Database.
 >'/swagger' api endpoint is excluded from applicative logs.

-You can see these logs at phpmyadmin.localhost:8080.
+Using local database, you can see these logs at phpmyadmin.localhost:8080.
 Requests and responses are separated in two tables, and bound by a "COR_ID".

 ````sql
 -- SQL Left Join example to use the COR_ID bind